-Clicking on an item in the library table opens a pop-up menu which enables you to audition the item, or remove it from the Airtime library.
-The Delete option should be used with caution, because this action cannot be undone.
-For media files, you can also Edit Metadata stored for that file, or download the file to your local computer, using this menu.
+Clicking on a file or playlist in the library table opens a pop-up menu which enables you to audition the item, or remove it from the Airtime library.
+You can also download a file to your local computer using this menu, or edit its metadata.